FireBelka/terraform/README.md

 # terraform
+ Create 2 virtual machines on Azure with:
+ 1. ngnix server
- Creating 2 vm with nginx(custom page) and load balancer in Azure
+ 2. load balancer in Azure
+ 3. custom shell script, starting with virtual machine